dappforce/subsocial-parachain/README.md

 # Subsocial parachain node

-The Subsocial parachain is our custom built Kusama blockchain, based on the substrate framework.
+The Subsocial parachain is our custom built Kusama blockchain, based on the Substrate framework.

 ## Build